teawithsand/tws-libs/CODE_STYLE.md

 As much as I love them, they are real pain while developing libraries.
 Long story short do not use them until I or someone else creates automated util parsing ts-compiled js, which rewrites absolute imports from current lib to relative ones.

+Above does not apply to applications of course, as there absolute imports can be quite easily and painlessly configured.